Placer launches helpline for homeless housing resources

 The county will use the annual point-in-time count, scheduled for Jan.
 25, as an opportunity to share information regarding the Homeless Resource Helpline with homeless individuals not already connected with services.

-Click here for a promotional flyer for the helpline.
+View promotional flyer (PDF) for the helpline.